aragon/network/packages/cli/readme.md

-delegate-vote               Delegate vote on an AN DAO proposal execute-proposal            Execute an AN DAO proposal close-proposal              Close an AN DAO proposal help                        Prints this message
+delegate-vote               Delegate vote on an AN DAO proposal execute-proposal            Execute an AN DAO proposal close-proposal              Close an AN DAO proposal stake                       Stake amount of tokens in the staking pool unstake                     Unstake amount of tokens from staking pool help                        Prints this message
 ```